 13 He will have pity on the poor and needy.

-He will save the souls of the needy.
+He will save the lives of the needy.

-14 He will redeem their soul from oppression and violence.
+14 He will redeem them from oppression and violence.

 Their blood will be precious in his sight.